rsimmonsjr/axiom/README.md

    be processed in the order received except in the case where the actor does not process the message.
 In certain circumstances an actor will enter a state in which it needs to suspend processing of some messages and start processing other messages.
 This means the channel to the actor needs to support look-ahead to get the messages being processed rather than taking messages in pure FIFO order.
+Consider a situation where the customer actor gets a message to execute a process such as a purchase and the process of the purchase requires messages from other actors.
+In this situation if another purchase message arrives the actor will skip the message until the purchase is finished in order to avoid doing two purchases concurrently and then when the purchase is done, the dispatcher will pick up the next purchase.